MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### RoamingProfileLocation
   #### Set the roaming profile directory

   #### Supported versions:
-  - On Windows and macOS since 85 or later
+  - On Windows since 85 or later

   #### Description
   Configures the directory to use to store the roaming copy of profiles.